 Without this ability the rivers do not have any in channel variation and therefore lack the essential habitat needed to support the diverse range of species which would naturally establish.

 Where The Works Will Be Taking Place

-In Grantham the 10 projects, encompassing the 'Blue Green Corridor Grantham' project, will be taking place along the River Witham from Dysart Park to Queen Elizabeth Park to National Trust’s Belton House.
+In Grantham the 10 projects, encompassing the 'Blue Green Corridor Grantham' project, took place along the River Witham from Dysart Park to Queen Elizabeth Park to National Trust’s Belton House.

-In Sleaford the four projects, encompassing the 'Blue Green Corridor Sleaford' project, will be taking place along the River Slea from Cogglesford Mill Bridge to the allotment gardens next to the A15.
+In Sleaford the four projects, encompassing the 'Blue Green Corridor Sleaford' project, took place along the River Slea from Cogglesford Mill Bridge to the allotment gardens next to the A15.